swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 If there's a golden rule, it's this one, so I put it first.
 All the other rules are more or less elaborations of this rule #1.

 You already know that you will never be done learning.
 But most people "learn in private", and lurk.
 They consume content without creating any themselves.
 Again, that's fine, but we're here to talk about being in the top quintile.
 What you do here is to have a habit of creating learning exhaust.
 Write Blogs and tutorials and cheatsheets.
 Speak at meetups and conferences.
 Ask and answer things on Stackoverflow or Reddit.
+(Avoid the walled gardens like Slack and Discourse, they're not public).
 Make Youtube videos or Twitch streams.
+Start a newsletter.
+Draw cartoons.
 Whatever your thing is, make the thing you wish you had found when you were learning the thing.
 Don't judge your results by "claps" or upvotes - just talk to yourself from 3 months ago.
 I keep an almost-daily dev blog written for no one else but me.

 Guess what? it's not about reaching as many people as possible with your content.
 If you can do that, great, remember me when you're famous. but chances are that by far the biggest beneficiary of you trying to help past you is future you.
 If others benefit, that's icing.

 Oh you think you're done?
 Don't stop there.
-Enjoyed an Egghead.io or FrontendMasters or Pluralsight video?
-Reach out to the instructors and thank them, and ask questions.
-Make PR's on github. make your own libraries.
+Enjoyed a coding video?
+Reach out to the speaker/instructor and thank them, and ask questions.
+Make PR's on github.
+Make your own libraries no one will ever use.
+Clone stuff you like.
+Teach workshops.
 Go to conferences and summarize what you learned.
 Document what you did, the problems you solved.
 Heck, go back to your own bootcamp to tell alumni what's worked for you.
 There's always one level deeper.

 The subheading under this rule would be: **Try your best to be right, but don't worry when you're wrong.** Repeatedly.
 If you feel uncomfortable, or like an impostor, good.
 You're pushing yourself.
 Don't assume you know everything, but try your best anyway, and let the internet correct you when you are inevitably wrong.
 Wear your noobyness on your sleeve.

+Did I mention that teaching is the best interview prep?
+Talk while you code.
+It can be stressful and I haven't done it all that much but my best technical interviews have been where I ended up talking like I teach instead of desperately trying to prove myself.
+We're animals, we're attracted to confidence and can smell desperation.

 At some point you'll get some support behind you.
 People notice genuine learners.
 They'll want to help you.
 Don't tell them, but they just became your mentors.